jpselva/projeto-labdigi/README.md

 ﻿# Note  Genius

-How to load it in Quartus:
+ To load it in Quartus:

 * Open `.qpf` file in Quartus;
 * Navigate to  `tools > tcl scripts`, select `note_genius.tcl` and click `run`.